 Plastic Jugs and Bottles: Only clean and empty plastic bottles and jugs are accepted.
 No other plastic items are accepted- even if they have a recycle logo.
 Please do not crush the bottles and keep the lids on.

-More information regarding recycling from Kimble can be found here.
+More information regarding recycling from Kimble can be found on Kimble's recycling guide.

 Household Hazardous Waste Recycling